pachyderm/docs-content/latest/run-commands/pachctl_list_job.md

 ### Options

 ```
-      --all-projects        Show jobs from all projects.
+  -A, --all-projects        Show jobs from all projects.
   -x, --expand              Show one line for each sub-job and include more columns
       --full-timestamps     Return absolute timestamps (as opposed to the default, relative timestamps).
   -h, --help                help for job